St. Charles Health System: Looking Forward with Predictive Analytics

 For St. Charles Health System this is only the beginning and future plans for predictive analytics are evolving.
 Dr. Johnson shares that they will next look to begin to build models that predict which individuals are prone to expensive high utilization of services as well as a model to evaluate the potential for complication or improvement by primary diagnosis.
 Also in the line-up are two more readmission models.
 One model focuses on predicting readmit rates by physician.
 Specifically, identifying over and under performers based on their patient’s acuity and the case mix index.
 The second is a readmit model for short-stay and observation patients.
 The Decision Support Team would also like to create an employee turnover model for human resources.

 St. Charles has clearly rejected the status quo of using retrospective, descriptive metrics, realizing that management against what has already happened is simply not good enough.
-With the aid of Rapid Insight Veera and Analytics, SCHS has truly adopted a forward looking analytic mindset that is helping them change the course of costly outcomes and negative patient experience.
+With the aid of Rapid Insight Veera Construct and Veera Predict, SCHS has truly adopted a forward looking analytic mindset that is helping them change the course of costly outcomes and negative patient experience.
 Predictive modeling is driving exciting changes in their daily operations and inspiring an innovative future with predictive analytics.